msteinbeck/tinyspline/README.md

 ```

 #### Install the C and C++ Libraries
-The following command installs TinySpline to your sstems:
+The following command installs TinySpline to your system:

 ```bash
 cmake --build . --target install